danialhr/video-conference/README.md

 ### Backend URL

-- The backend for this project is deployed and can be accessed at: https://pikpo-video-conference-be.vercel.app
+- You may consider deploying this project on vercel.app or any other platoforms for testing purpose.
-- The Github for backend can be accessed at: https://github.com/preposterous-cat/pikpo-video-conference-be
+- The Github for backend can be accessed at: https://github.com/danialhr/video-conference-be

 ### Additional Notes